uitpsypro/1/pages/eng-rtms.md

 * Transcranial magnetic stimulation (TMS), is a non-invasive method of brain stimulation.
 * The magnetic coil is placed over the scalp of the person being stimulated.
-* The magnetic field penetrates the skull and the electric stimulus activates the neurons in the brain under the coil.
+* The magnetic field penetrates the skull and the electric stimulus influence neurons in the brain, under the coil.
-*
+* Repetetive transcranial magnetic stimulation is a method to modulate brain activity.
 * Repetitive TMS means that the magnetic field will turn on and off multiple times in a single stimulation round.